-So I was thinking of topics for this weeks post and wanted to share some thoughts with you on an observation I made about guilt free consumerism and the justifications around it.
+So I was thinking of topics for this weeks post and wanted to share some thoughts with you on an observation I made about guilt-free consumerism and the justifications around it.

 I used to brag to people when they’d compliment me on something I was wearing by telling them how much it cost and where I bought it from.
 These days, I feel like that’s nothing to brag about.
 I’ll discuss this in more detail later on in the post.

-The other part of this story is that she has a lot of family overseas that she sends clothes, shoes, bags and linen to on a regular basis.
+The other part of this story is that she has a lot of family overseas that she sends clothes, shoes, bags and linen too on a regular basis.

-Minimalists keep the basics of some good quality clothes and don’t really have a need to donate as what they have is what they wear all the time.
+Minimalists keep the basics of some good quality clothes and don’t have a need to donate as what they have is what they wear all the time.
 Here are some suggestions to switch that mentality around and focus on creating a minimalist wardrobe without it costing you your wage on a regular basis.

 Only buy quality pieces that you absolutely love